 Don’t let your child jump out of the car and run straight into playing.
 Make sure players are throwing (but not too hard) before practice starts.
 Take time to take swings off a tee or a batting cage before getting into play.
 Baseball players should also make sure they are performing proper upper and lower body stretches prior to practice or play.

-When your child falls in love with one particular sport in can be difficult to encourage variety.
+When your child falls in love with one particular sport it can be difficult to encourage variety.
 The rates of overuse injury in specialized baseball players are higher than in other sports due to the forces placed on the arms of throwing athletes.
-Ideally a still-growing young athlete should play multiple sports but if baseball is the only focus, they should have time off between seasons.
+Ideally, a still-growing young athlete should play multiple sports but if baseball is the only focus, they should have time off between seasons.
 Time off can be playing basketball, focusing on conditioning, swimming, or not doing anything at all (a period of six weeks is ideal).
-Above all they should rest and refrain from throwing.
+Above all, they should rest and refrain from throwing.